10 Easy Steps to Go Plastic-Free Today

 Fourth, tell others!
 Tell your friends, your co-workers, your favorite restaurant, the local coffee shop, and your local school.
 So many to tell!

 Fifth, participate in trash clean-up efforts.
 Join the Litterati.
-Maybe you’ll keep some of the trash you pick up from entering the ocean.
+Maybe you’ll prevent some of the trash you pick up from entering the ocean.

 Single use disposable plastic straw found buried in the sand, Hilton Head Island, October 2018.